yavorsky/unbuilt.app/README.md

 ## Tech Stack

-unbuilt.app itself is built with:

-- Next.js for web application and analyzer backend service
-- React for web interface
-- Turbopack as a build tool...
-- 🥱 Ok, why to list everything here, when you can check it on [unbuilt unbuilt.app](https://unbuilt.app/analysis/f280c84c-3168-46c3-ae2d-becfd002e7fd)!
+Why list everything here when you can check it on [unbuilt unbuilt.app](https://unbuilt.app/analysis/f280c84c-3168-46c3-ae2d-becfd002e7fd)!

 > Yes, we've unbuilt ourselves too!
 We practice what we preach.

 ## Contributing / Running Locally